gabhi/node-dirwalker/README.md

 For example, `npm publish` follows various rules.
 If there is an `.npmignore` file, it will load the ignore rules from it; if it can't find .npmignore, it will load the .gitignore file.

-Regardless of the loaded rules:
+Regardless of the loaded rules, with `npm publish`:

  * certain files are never ignored (`package.json`, `README.*`)
  * certain files/paths do not need to be mentioned and will be ignored by default